 Who can access AODocs?

 To access AODocs, users need to have one of the following accounts:

 - G Suite account

 - @gmail.com personal account

 - Google personal account linked with a non-Google email address

 What is an external user?

-A user account is considered as "external" if it is not a user of the G Suite domain where AODocs is installed.
+A user account is considered as "external" if it is not on the G Suite domain where AODocs is installed.

 Note: A G Suite domain can manage different domain names (primary, secondary and alias domains).
 The primary and secondary are, by definition, different.
 Users from the same G Suite domain can be user1@primaryDomain.com and user2@secondaryDomain.com.
 Even with different domain names, they will both be internal users of the G Suite domain primaryDomain.com.

-To be able to access to an AODocs library (Secured folder and Document Management), external users must be added to a global trusted list, managed by AODocs super administrators.
+To be able to access to an AODocs library (Secured Folder or Document Management library), external users must be added to a global trusted list, managed by AODocs super administrators.

 Learn more: Manage external users.

 Adding files as an external user

-Google Drive doesn't let you transfer ownership of files between different G Suite domains (more details here), so a certain number of limitations apply for external users adding content to AODocs:
+Google Drive doesn't let you transfer ownership of files between different G Suite domains (learn more: Make someone else the owner of your file), so a certain number of limitations apply for external users adding content to AODocs:

-- When adding files to a library via the AODocs user interface, AODocs makes a copy of the files instead of changing the ownership.
-As a result, the original file remains in the external user's My Drive, and the copy is added to the AODocs library, owned by the AODocs corporate account.
+- When an external user adds files to a library via the AODocs user interface, AODocs makes a copy of the files instead of changing the ownership.
+As a result, the original file remains in the external user's My Drive and the copy is added to the AODocs library, owned by the AODocs corporate account.
 Copying Google documents, spreadsheets and presentations resets the document revision history, so the file added to AODocs doesn't have the revision history of the original file.

-- When uploading a file from the local disk, the uploaded file is added to the external user's My Drive.
+- When an external user uploads a file from their local disk, the uploaded file is added to the external user's My Drive.
 AODocs can't transfer ownership of the uploaded file (see previous bullet point), so the uploaded file is copied to AODocs and the original file stays in the user's My Drive folder.